Course type: A level & Applied • Awarding/exam body: AQA

 (N.B.
 Applied Science not accepted)

-In 2020 we are planning a subsidised student trip to visit the Large Hadron Collider, near Geneva, Switzerland.
-Not only is this the International number one laboratory for Physics, but also the birthplace of the internet.
+In February 2020 we went on a subsidised student trip to CERN, Geneva, Switzerland to visit the Large Hadron Collider.
+Not only is this the International number one laboratory for Physics but it is also where the Internet was created.